hackerb9/fonttable/README.md

                 Usually the cached version is only used if the file is not in /usr/share/unicode/ or the current directory.
         -s | --show-unihan
-                Also show CJK data from the Unihan database.
+                Show Chinese, Japanese, Korean data from the Unihan database.
-                The default is to not show characters that Unicode has designated as mappings to other standards.
-        -u | --unihan-cache
+                Default is to only show characters from UnicodeData.txt -u | --unihan-cache
                 Use a cached copy of the list of valid CJK characters instead of looking for Unihan_DictionaryIndices.txt.